FelixSchladt/OxideWM/man/src/config.1.md

 Next
 : next initialized workspace with a higher index than the current workspace

+Next_free
+: next available workspace with a higher index than the current workspace which is not initialized

 Previous
 : next initialized workspace with a lower index than the current workspace